LordPax/cligpt/README.md

-cligpt "some prompt with role user" cat somefile.txt | cligpt -s - # Instruction mode cat somefile.txt | cligpt -s - "some prompt with role user" cat somefile.txt | cligpt -s "some prompt with role system" "some prompt with role user"
+cligpt "some prompt with role user" cat somefile.txt | cligpt -s - # Instruction mode cat somefile.txt | cligpt -s - "some prompt with role user" cligpt -s "some prompt with role system" "some prompt with role user"
 ```

 ## Integration with tmux